NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Intro-Hyperspectral/intro-hyperspectral.md

 ## Learning Objectives
 After completing this tutorial, you will be able to:

-* Explain how HDF5 data can be used to store spatial data and the associated benefits of this format when working with large spatial data cubes.
+* Explain how HDF5 data can be used to store spatial data and understand benefits of this format when working with large spatial data cubes.
 * Extract metadata from HDF5 files.
 * Slice or subset HDF5 data.
 You will extract one band of pixels.
 * Plot a matrix as an image and a raster.